nico-bohlinger/RL-X/README.md

 ## Highlights

 - 💡 **Perfect to understand and prototype algorithms**:
-    - One algorithm = One folder -> No backtracking through  parent classes
+    - One algorithm = One directory -> No backtracking through  parent classes
     - Algorithms can be easily copied out of RL-X
 - ⚒️ **Known DL libraries**: Implementations in PyTorch, TorchScript or JAX (Flax)
 - ⚡ **Maximum speed**: JAX versions utilize JIT compilation -> A lot faster than PyTorch